letsencrypt/cp-cps/CPS.md

 While ISRG will comply with U.S. law and associated legal orders, it is ISRG's position that trademark enforcement responsibility for domain names should lie primarily with domain registrars and the legal system.

-## 3.2 Initial Identity Validation
+## 3.2 Initial identity validation

 ISRG may elect not to issue any certificate at its sole discretion.

-### 3.2.1 Method to Prove Possession of Private Key
+### 3.2.1 Method to prove possession of private key

 Applicants are required to prove possession of the Private Key corresponding to the Public Key in a Certificate request, which can be done by signing the request with the Private Key.

-### 3.2.2 Authentication of Organization and Domain Identity
+### 3.2.2 Authentication of organization and domain identity

 ISRG only issues Domain Validation (DV) certificates.
 When a certificate request includes a list of FQDNs in a SAN list, all domains in the list are fully validated prior to issuance.